JamesMenetrey/MemorySharp/README.md

 - **Manipulating data types** *(not available yet, coming soon)*
 - **Using helpers in the library** *(not available yet, coming soon)*

+### Support ###
+MemorySharp Commercial edition also include a dedicated forum for premium support regarding the library and the online documentation.

 Compare the different MemorySharp edition on the [official website of MemorySharp](http://binarysharp.com/products/memorysharp#editions).

 ## Examples ##